Claire Hanna: Northern Ireland Assembly

 Hanna was elected to the Northern Ireland Assembly in June 2015, representing Belfast South, the same constituency in which her mother had previously been elected.
 She served as vice chair of the Finance Committee, as well as on the Public Accounts Committee and the Environment Committees and chaired the Assembly All Party Groups on International Development and the Arts.
 Hanna's private member's bill on breastfeeding fell when the Assembly collapsed in early 2017.

 Hanna was the first member of the SDLP to express concern about the decision of SDLP Newry councillors to vote to name a play park after IRA hunger striker Raymond McCreesh.
 During the same period, Hanna was chair of the East Belfast Policing Board and Community Partnership.
 Her home was attacked in the midst of flag protests in the area.

 In February 2019, Hanna resigned the SDLP party whip in protest after the party agreed to form an electoral alliance with Fianna Fáil, stating that she would "never become a Fianna Fáil MLA".
-Hanna had herself been more closely associated with the Irish Labour Party, and had canvassed in support of them in the past.
+Hanna had herself been more closely associated with the Irish Labour Party and Fine Gael, and had canvassed in support of them in the past.

 House of Commons

-At the 2019 general election, she became the MP for Belfast South, capturing the seat from the incumbent, Emma Little-Pengelly of the DUP.
-However, Hanna caused controversy when she affirmed allegiance to the Queen, and then lodged a "respectful protest" against her pledge the following day.
+Hanna was elected as the Member of Parliament for Belfast South at the 2019 general election, defeating DUP MP Emma Little-Pengelly.
+She caused controversy when she affirmed allegiance to the Queen, and then lodged a "respectful protest" against her pledge the following day.

+Hanna was re-elected to the successor constituency of Belfast South and Mid Down at the 2024 general election with a decreased majority.
+Following the election of the Labour government, Hanna and Eastwood decided to sit on the government benches in the House of Commons.

+In December 2024, Hanna paid tribute to the former President of the United States Jimmy Carter following his death stating that he was the "First U.S. President to seriously engage with NI issues."

+Leader of the SDLP

+Hanna was elected the seventh leader of the SDLP, taking over from Colum Eastwood in 2024 following an uncontested leadership election.

+In March 2025, Hanna spoke Irish for the first time during Prime Minister's Questions to mark Saint Patrick's Day and Seachtain na Gaeilge.

+At the SDLP's annual conference in October 2025, Hanna called on the Irish government to establish a Ministry for a New Ireland in order to prepare for a united Ireland.
+This was described by some commentators as an attempt to "reassert the SDLP's nationalist credentials" in an attempt to gain electoral support.

 Personal life

 She married Belfast SDLP councillor Donal Lyons in 2011; the couple have three daughters.
 Hanna lists her recreations as "theatre, reading, running, listening to music, art".
+She has spoken of the importance of the arts as "facilitating human connection and our understanding of ourselves" and how, in Northern Ireland, the arts and arts venues are important shared spaces.